Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Experiments

 \\ \textbf{UCF\_CC\_50.} UCF\_CC\_50 is an extremely dense crowd dataset but includes 50 images of different resolutions \cite{UCF-CC-50}.
 The numbers of annotations range from 94 to 4,543 with an average number of 1,280.
 Due to the limited training samples, 5-fold cross-validation is performed following the standard setting in \cite{UCF-CC-50}.
 As shown in Table~\ref{table:Comparisons}, our CTASNet surpasses all the other methods.
 In particular, our method could achieve the best performance with 5.77\% MAE and 8.68\% MSE improvement compared to SASNet \cite{SASNet} with the second best performance.

-\\ \textbf{UCF-QNRF.} UCF-QNRF is a challenging dataset which has a much wider range of counts than currently available crowd datasets \cite{UCF-QNRF}.
+\\ \textbf{UCF-QNRF.} UCF-QNRF is a challenging dataset that has a much wider range of counts than currently available crowd datasets \cite{UCF-QNRF}.
 Specifically, the dataset contains 1,535 (1,201 for train, 334 for test) jpeg images whose number ranges from 816 to 12,865.
-By combining the CNN and Transformer estimations, our method is able to achieve the second best performance with MAE of 80.9 and MSE of 139.2.
+By combining the CNN and Transformer estimations, our method can achieve the second best performance with an MAE of 80.9 and MSE of 139.2.
 Note that our CTASNet makes a reduction of 6.34\% on MSE compared with DM-Count.

 \\ \textbf{NWPU Dataset.} The NWPU dataset is the largest-scale and most challenging crowd counting dataset publicly available \cite{NWPU}.
 The dataset consists of 5,109 (3,109 for train, 500 for val , 1,500 for test) images whose number ranges from 0 to 20,003.
-Note that the ground truth of test images set are not released and researchers could submit their results online for evaluation.
+Note that the ground truth of the test image sets is not released and researchers could submit their results online for evaluation.
 As illustrated in Table~\ref{table:Comparisons}, our CTASNet achieves the lowest MSE and the second lowest MAE on NWPU.